dog behaviourist wirral dog behaviourist wirral dog behaviourist wirral dog behaviourist wirral

 Dogs are not ‘furbabies’, they are not small, hairy humans, they are predators and social opportunists.

-I love dogs and because of that love I respect them for what they are – A DOG.
+I love dogs, my passion is dogs and because of that love and passion I respect them for what they are – A DOG.

-So you are committed to your dog, committed enough to want to fulfill your dogs needs as well as your own.
+So, you are committed to your dog, committed enough to want to fulfill your dogs needs as well as your own?
 For that you already have my respect.
-I congratulate you on your integrity for asking for help to improve the relationship between you and your dogs lives.
+Furthermore, I congratulate you on your integrity for asking for help to improve the relationship between you and your dog(s).